MetPX/sarracenia/doc/Admin.rst

 To operate a pump, there needs to be a user designated as the pump administrator.
-The administrator is different from the others mostly in the permission granted to create exchanges, and the ability to run processes that address the common exchanges (xpublic, xlog, etc...)
+The administrator is different from the others mostly in the permission granted to create exchanges, and the ability to run processes that address the common exchanges (xpublic, xreport, etc...)
 All other users are limited to being able to access only their own resources (exchange and queues).

 The administrative user name is an installation choice, and exactly as for any other